siongang/lefthand_generator_model/README.md

 # lefthand_generator_model
 Data processing, testing, training, models, and predictors in here.

+# MAJOR UPDATE
+- will be updating the whole repo.
+- more organization haha, this code was the result of a hackathon which is why its so hectic
+- 2 different models
+  - one will take concantenated right hand and left hand melody data for input and output
+  - the other will take split seperate voices in the right hand and left hand melody data for multiple inputs and 1 output.
+(SATB format)

 What it does:
 - reads and stores music from music xml files
 - processes data